HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 ### Hints per page

-Across the board developers are learning how to better use Resource Hints, and compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints) we&#39;ve seen an improved use of `preload`, `prefetch` and `preconnect`.
+Across the board developers are learning how to better use Resource Hints, and compared to [2019](https://almanac.httparchive.org/en/2019/resource-hints#resource-hints) we've seen an improved use of `preload`, `prefetch` and `preconnect`.
 For expensive operations like preload and preconnect the median usage on desktop decreased from 2 to 1.
 We have seen the opposite for loading future resources with a lower priority with `prefetch`, with an increase from 1 to 2 in median per page.

 // TODO @zizzamia Add chart 2

-Resource hints are most effective when they&#39;re used selectively (&quot;when everything is important, nothing is&quot;).
+Resource hints are most effective when they're used selectively ("when everything is important, nothing is").
 Having a more clear definition of what resources help improve Largest Contentful Paint moved the focus away from using `preconnect` and more towards `prefetch` by shifting some of the resource prioritization and freeing up bandwidth for what most helps the user at first.

-However, this hasn&#39;t stopped some misuse of the `preload` hint, since in one instance we discovered a page dynamically adding the hint and causing an infinite loop that created over 20k new preloads.
+However, this hasn't stopped some misuse of the `preload` hint, since in one instance we discovered a page dynamically adding the hint and causing an infinite loop that created over 20k new preloads.

 {{ figure_markup(
   caption="The most preload hints per page 🤯",